joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/design-interview.md

 5. **Collaborative Process:** Did they demonstrate involving others in their design process?
 Workshops?
 Reviews?
 Stakeholder Interviews?
 Pairing with dev?
 6. **Storytelling:** Did they break down the problem so that it was easy to understand?
 Do the story flow well from definition to outcomes?

+Is there a clear understanding how the solution fits into a wider experience? *Examples: awareness of how other users impact that core user, how the service influences the experience,

 **Product Designer: Questions to Ask**
 [Portfolio Review Questions](https://airtable.com/shrQPAdL8UnFzf7CC)